KarelKubat/dbcpp/dbcpp/README.md

 *  Exceptions that all backend-dependent implementations throw
 *  Class `db::Transaction` that defines how all backend implementations run queries and how commit control is organized.

+In order to compile this, you can type `make`.
+Invoking `make clean` removes build artifacts.

 ## db::Exception

 `db::Exception` is the overall exception type.
 It is used to signal errors